 Locally owned and operated for more than a decade, this Uptown and Lakeview family favorite is famous for original flavors like Black and Gold Crunch, Honey Lavender, and Doberge Cake.
 As the summer temperatures rise, Creole Creamery is a great place to enjoy an old-fashioned malt, hot fudge sundae, or banana split.
 It’s cash-only though, so bring the dough.

-The original gelato shop and Italian bakery of New Orleans for more than 100 years, Brocato’s is the place where people go nuts for freshly made cannoli, slices of spumoni, pine nut cookies, and heaping scoopfuls of house-made gelato.
-On the menu is Straciatella, tiramisu, Sicilian pistachio, St. Joseph chocolate almond, and many, many more.
+The original gelato shop and Italian bakery of New Orleans for more than 100 years, Brocato’s is the place where people go nuts for freshly-made cannoli, slices of spumoni, pine nut cookies, and heaping scoopfuls of house-made gelato.
+On the menu is Straciatella, tiramisu, Sicilian pistachio, St. Joseph chocolate almond, and much more.
 At Brocato’s, it’s hard to order just one thing, so go ahead and grab an assortment of goodies to go.

-My dreams have come true as the hotel has been renovated and restored to its original, era-specific décor.
-They’ve even brought back the hotel’s signature dessert at its famed restaurant, the Caribbean Room: the Mile High Pie.
-Layers of house made chocolate, vanilla, and peppermint ice cream are stacked on a chocolate cookie crust and topped with torched merengue.
+Though the Caribbean Room inside the famous Pontchartrain Hotel has closed, the Mile High Pie has survived, and for good reason.
+These days, you’ll find the decadent dessert at Jack Rose within the hotel.
+Layers of house-made chocolate, vanilla, and peppermint ice cream are stacked on a chocolate cookie crust and topped with torched meringue.
 Then, to gild the lily, they pour warm house-made chocolate sauce over the top table-side.
 The whole shebang is $14, but you can easily split amongst three people.